mopidy/mopidy-beets/README.rst

    client.
 Additionally searches in Mopidy return results from your Beets library.

-Proxy Configuration for OGG files (optional)
+Proxy configuration for OGG files (optional)
 --------------------------------------------

 You may want to configure an http proxy server in front of your Beets plugin